Copyright (c) 1985 Free Software Foundation, Inc; See end for conditions.

 text, is Auto Fill mode.
 When this mode is on, Emacs breaks the line

-You can turn Auto Fill mode on by doing M-x auto fill mode<Return>.
+can turn this mode on by doing M-x auto-fill-mode<Return>.
+When the

-When the mode is on, you can turn it off by doing M-x
+mode is on, you can turn it off by doing M-x auto-fill-mode<Return>.

 over again until you see it divide into two lines.
 You must put in